outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - use certainty-identification machine as a certainty-generating machine if it can outpace some physical processes to generate/store/find information
       - quantum physics may be a system that can outpace the info-production/derivation methods of physics, so a certainty machine built on quantum technology could be capable of this, if connected to other quantum certainty machines more efficiently than those built on physics are

+    - examine states of matter in wave/circuit structures as sources of time crystals

     - add to 'cancer' process/condition system analysis:
       - identify connections like 'naked mole rats' lack of cancer linked to lack of serum vitamin d which helps cell growth'
         - find functions relevant to cancer: